 Alternatively, you can also take our pay-what-you-want street art tour which includes stops in this neighborhood.

-On June 13th from 6-9 pm several of the city’s most prestigious museums located on upper 5th Avenue open their doors to the public free of charge.
-Among them are the Guggenheim, the Metropolitan Museum of Art, the Cooper-Hewitt National Design Museum and more.
+On June 11th from 6 pm-9 pm several of the city’s most prestigious museums located on upper 5th Avenue open their doors to the public free of charge.
+For the listing, see their official website.

 Our post on Free Things to do in New York City has all the information on the museums in NYC that are free or offer free hours/days.